 Next, let’s talk about why people can earn so much money after they major in computer science?

-Tech companies, particularly startups, are STARVING for good engineering talent with 4-year Computer Science degrees (a certificate from those “code bootcamps” that take 12 weeks is NOT the same… you don’t walk out with the same fundamental understanding of computer science, algorithms, etc… and companies know this).
+Tech companies, particularly startups, are starving for talented people with a four-year computer science degree.
+A certificate from those coding bootcamps that take 12 weeks is NOT the same… you don’t walk out with the same fundamental understanding of computer science, algorithms, etc… and companies know this.